piyushpandey999/piyushpandey999/README.md

 - 👋 Hi, I’m piyush pandey
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in front-end development and MERN development.
-- 🌱 I’m currently learning nodejs and working on reactjs
+- 🌱 I’m currently learning nodejs and working on reactjs.
 - 📫 How to reach me thenotoriousbalor@gmail.com

 <!---